Non Extradition Countries: Countries With No Extradition Treaty With The U.S.

 There are many variations and extremes that this can all take.
 Everything from fake IDs to a complete facial transformation.

-While there are many things that need to be planned in order to pull off a quick escape that might help you disappear like having a survival kit, bug-out bag the most important is where you decide to disappear.
+While there are many things that need to be planned in order to pull off a quick escape that might help you disappear like having a survival kit, bug-out bag, a proper disguise, but the most important is where you decide to disappear.

 There is a misconception that one has to always go to some unknown hellhole at the ends of the earth to escape, however, there are many great places to choose from where you would be unlikely to run the risk of extradition.